Fascinated by the 7 natural wonders of the world? Here we tick off one of them- the mysterious and engaging Grand Canyon National Park.

 Begin with Grand Canyon Visitor Centre

-Kick start your visit by being at the centre of information for the newbies.
+Kick start your visit to one of the famous monuments in USA by being at the centre of information for the newbies.
 Here you can unfurl what interesting journey you are stepping into.
-With both outdoor and indoor exhibits that include videos and films featuring different areas of the Grand Canyon.
+It consists both outdoor and indoor exhibits that include videos and films featuring different areas of the Grand Canyon.
 It is sort of warm-up for what’s coming next!
 The Visitor Center is located on the South Rim by Mather Point.

 Have water splash with River Rafting